-Strategic Objectives met 1 - Sustainable Development and Adaptation tot Climate Change

-2 - Maintaining Settlement Identity and Character

-3 - To protect valued landscapes

-5 - Create and Maintain Green Infrastructure

-6 - Infrastructure to Support Sustainable Communities

-7 - Encourage Business and Thriving Local Enterprise

-8 - Opportunities to Live and Work within Communities

-9 - Create and Maintain Town and Village Centres

-12 - Support Safe, Healthy and Inclusive Communities

-13 - Provide Housing to Meet Community Needs

-14 - Create Accessible Environments

-15 - Provide Cultural, Leisure and Sporting Facilities

-District Plan DPS6: Health and Wellbeing

-Policies DPC2: Preventing Coalescence

-DPB1: Character and Design

-DPT1: Placemaking and Connectivity

-DPT4: Active and Sustainable Travel

-DPH1: Housing

-DPI1: Infrastructure Provision

-DPI4 : Communications Infrastructure

-In order to maintain and enhance existing sustainable settlements in the Plan, careful consideration has been given to the characteristics of settlements, their role and function and not simply their size, along with the infrastructure and services they support in order to determine the extent of new growth they can accommodate sustainably.
+Strategic Objectives met Sustainable Development and Adaptation to Climate Change Maintaining Settlement Identity and Character To protect valued landscapes Create and Maintain Green Infrastructure Infrastructure to Support Sustainable Communities Encourage Business and Thriving Local Enterprise Opportunities to Live and Work within Communities Create and Maintain Town and Village Centres Support Safe, Healthy and Inclusive Communities Provide Housing to Meet Community Needs Create Accessible Environments Provide Cultural, Leisure and Sporting Facilities District Plan Policies DPS6: Health and Wellbeing DPC2: Preventing Coalescence DPB1: Character and Design DPT1: Placemaking and Connectivity DPT4: Active and Sustainable Travel DPH1: Housing DPI1: Infrastructure Provision DPI4: Communications Infrastructure and not simply their size, along with the infrastructure and services they support in order to determine the extent of new growth they can accommodate sustainably.
 It is recognised that sustainability is based on many factors and a wide range of development will be welcomed where it that helps existing centres to provide a mix of uses and continue to be hubs for communities, by providing employment, services, retail and social facilities.